 What is the Queen’s Baton Relay

-The Queen’s Baton Relay connects the Commonwealth and tells individual stories along it’s extensive 140,000 km journey.
+The Queen’s Baton Relay connected the Commonwealth and told individual stories along it’s extensive 140,000 km journey.
 It’s a call to make a difference and inspire us all to take on challenges.
-Carrying the Baton is a chance to say: “I’m here, I’m ready and I’m taking it on.”
+Carrying the Baton was a chance to say: “I’m here, I’m ready and I’m taking it on.”

 What is a Batonbearer

 Batonbearers are individuals who will carry the Queen’s Baton in its journey across the world.
 On May 28th from 2:00 – 5:30pm (EST) at Canada Games Park registrant could become an official Batonbearer for the 2022 Commonwealth Games.
 Each registrant was allowed to carry the Queen’s Baton for 100 metres of the track, and handed the baton off to another Batonbearer.
 This event provided professional photographers who could include registrant’s journey in the opening ceremonies of the 2022 Birmingham, UK Commonwealth Games.